laurent22/joplin/README.md

 - Colour, font sizes and faces - Evernote text is stored as HTML and this is converted to Markdown during the import process.
 For notes that are mostly plain text or with basic formatting (bold, italic, bullet points, links, etc.) this is a lossless conversion, and the note, once rendered back to HTML should be very similar.
 Tables are also imported and converted to Markdown tables.
 For very complex notes, some formatting data might be lost - in particular colours, font sizes and font faces will not be imported.
 The text itself however is always imported in full regardless of formatting.

-To import Evernote data, first export your Evernote notebooks to ENEX files as described [here](https://help.evernote.com/hc/en-us/articles/209005557-How-to-back-up-export-and-restore-import-notes-and-notebooks).
-Then follow these steps:
+To import Evernote data on macOS or Windows, first export your Evernote notebooks to ENEX files as described [here](https://help.evernote.com/hc/en-us/articles/209005557-How-to-back-up-export-and-restore-import-notes-and-notebooks), then:

 In the **desktop application**, open File > Import > ENEX and select your file.
 The notes will be imported into a new separate notebook.
 If needed they can then be moved to a different notebook, or the notebook can be renamed, etc.

+-OR-

 In the **terminal application**, in [command-line mode](https://github.com/laurent22/joplin/blob/master/readme/terminal.md#command-line-mode), type `import /path/to/file.enex`.
 This will import the notes into a new notebook named after the filename.